Julian Snow, Baron Burntwood: Political career

 He was a Member of Parliament for Portsmouth Central from 1945.
 When that constituency was abolished he represented Lichfield and Tamworth from 1950 until stepping down at the 1970 general election, when his seat was won for the Conservatives by James d'Avigdor-Goldsmid.
 After his retirement he was created a life peer on 21 September 1970 as Baron Burntwood, of Burntwood in the County of Stafford.

 During his time as an MP, Snow also served as Parliamentary Secretary to the Ministry of Health.

 He never made a speech from the backbenches, although he did speak in his role as Vice-Chamberlain of the Household.

 Personal life

-Lord Burntwood was employed by Dunlop Rubber Co.
+Snow was educated at Haileybury College and the Sorbonne.
+He was employed by Dunlop Rubber Co.
 Ltd in India and East Africa in 1930–1937.
 He joined the Royal Artillery in 1939 and served till the end of World War II.
 He married the artist Flavia Blois, daughter of Sir Ralph Barrett MacNaghten Blois, 9th Bt., and Winifred Grace Hegan Kennard, on 20 August 1948.
 They had one daughter; she died in 1980.

 Lord Burntwood was a founding member and the first chairman of the Institution of Environmental Sciences, which holds the annual Burntwood Lecture in his memory.